Learn how to make smoked gouda cheese either indoors or outdoors.

-Then we show you how to serve this delicious smoked cheese in a variety of creative ways!
+Whether you want to use a pellet grill, a propane or electric smoker, a gas grill, or even a smoking gun inside your house, we show you how to prepare this delicious smoked cheese in a variety of creative ways!

 I love cheese.